thenexthub/Codira/docs/OwnershipManifesto.md

 ### Local ephemeral bindings

-It is already a somewhat silly limitation that Swift provides no way to abstract over storage besides passing it as an `inout` argument.
+It is already a somewhat silly limitation that Codira provides no way to abstract over storage besides passing it as an `inout` argument.
 It's an easy limitation to work around, since programmers who want a local `inout` binding can simply